Dorothy Janelle Garrison Baum

 She relished her role as the family matriarch, especially during Christmas celebrations in Paducah with her beloved sons, nephews, and other kin.
 There she took command of the kitchen with humor and her organizational skills.
 Holidays were graced with her trademarks — cornbread dressing and the world’s best peanut brittle.

 You could count on Dorothy for well-reasoned advice and an unedited opinion.
 While she proudly described herself as a Yellow Dog Democrat, it was amazing how she maintained longtime friendships with those whose views differed from hers — a model for our times.

 Counting Dorothy’s friends would be as fruitless as trying to count the stars in the night sky.
 She was loved by so many for her humor, candor, wisdom, honesty, caring and adventuresome personality.
 Dorothy was ageless, beautiful in every sense, and as energetic as an Ever-Ready Bunny both physically and mentally.
 Her sudden passing leaves a gaping hole in the hearts and minds of the many who had the good fortune of knowing her meteoric spirit.

-To plant a tree in memory of Dorothy Garrison Baum, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dorothy Garrison Baum, please visit our floral store.